david-boules/CS2-Calculator-David_Michael/README.md

 ## How to use the Calculator
 ### `test.cpp`
-You will be prompted to input two numbers, and the test file will run through all the available calculator operations on those two numbers (with the exception of the factorial operation, since large numbers may cause the program to crash)
+You will be prompted to input two numbers, and the test file will run through all the available calculator operations on those two numbers (with the exception of the factorial operation; since large numbers may cause the program to crash, the program calculates 5! to demonstrate functionality).
+The Shunting Yard Algorithm is also demonstrated by evaluating the string expression "(2+3)*10".
+To try inputting your own mathematical expression, try this in `main.cpp` below:

 ### `main.cpp`
 You will see a list of operations (1-9) to choose from.
 For operations 1-8, just input the corresponding number in the table below and then you will be asked to input the numbers for said calculation.
-For 'operation 9' ('string expression evaluation') you simply type out the expression you would like to evaluate, such as: 3 + 4 * (2-1) / 5, and it will be evaluated.
+For 'operation 9' ('string expression evaluation') you simply type out the expression you would like to evaluate, such as: 3+4*(2-1)/5, and it will be evaluated.

 The calculator supports the following operations: